allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 Dropping to zero means all instances in that DC were starting.
 Yellow line is the DC in which we first issued deployment.

-Let's have a look at how the consumption went on and how max-rate was distributed.
+Let’s have a look at how the consumption went on and how max-rate was distributed.
 The subscription has a limit of 1000 requests per second.

 ![Consumption rate](/img/articles/2017-03-03-hermes-max-rate/restart_consumption.png)